All About Digital Photos

 It (as JP2) is one of the recommended U.S. Library of Congress digital preservation standards (after TIF which is their primary recommendation).

 Pros: small image size, very good photographic reproduction, has a lossless setting.
-Supports IPTC/XMP data (with certain software - see Labelling Photos).
+Supports IPTC/XMP metadata (with certain software - see Labelling Photos).

 Cons: not supported by all software, not properly implemented by some software, not web browser compatible.

-TIF/TIFF – This is a lossless image format, that is, no pixels are modified in the image.
+TIF/TIFF – This is a lossless image format (as long as you don't use JPEG compression within the TIF), that is, no pixels are modified in the image.
 TIFF stands for Tag Image File Format.
 This generally results in very large image sizes (in terms of computer file size).
-TIF has the option of being compressed, using a lossless compression technique known as LZW, which will shrink the image with no loss of data.
-Some programs will also allow compression within a TIF by ZIP (also lossless) or JPEG (lossy).
+TIF has the option of being compressed, using either LZW or ZIP, both lossless compression methods.
+Using LZW or ZIP will shrink the TIF image with no loss of data.
+Note that some programs also provide an option for JPEG compression - if used it will result in data loss (so don't use that option).
 Even compressed, TIF files are very large, much larger in computer file size than their JPEG equivalents.
 TIF is a favourite of graphic designers since it was an early standard on the mac, it is a lossless format and can contain more photo information than a JPEG image.

 TIF is the main recommended format for digital preservation by the U.S. Library of Congress.

 Pros: "lossless" format - all image information is retained.
-Supports IPTC/XMP data (with certain software - see Labelling Photos).
+Supports IPTC/XMP metadata (with certain software - see Labelling Photos).

 Cons: Huge file size even when compressed, has multiple "standards" so not all programs can read all TIF files.
 Not web browser compatible.